datenstrom/yellow/README.md

 Open your website in a browser, that's it!

 Installation requirements are Apache, mod_rewrite, PHP 5.3 and multibyte support.
+There are extensions for Yellow, you can find them at [Yellow extension on Github](https://github.com/markseu/yellowcms-extensions).

 Need help?
 Have a question?
 ---------------------------